WonbinKweon/WonbinKweon.github.io/_pages/about.md

 Position
 ------
 - **University of Illinois at Urbana-Champaign (UIUC)**, United States\\
-Postdoctoral Researcher at Siebel School of Computing and Data Science, 2025.04 - Present \\
+Postdoctoral Researcher at Siebel School of Computing, 2025.04 - Present \\
 Advisor: Prof. Jiawei Han
 - **Pohang University of Science and Technology (POSTECH)**, South Korea\\
 Postdoctoral Researcher at Institute of Artificial Intelligence, 2024.03 - 2025.03 \\